It is not economical to go to bed early to save candles if the result is twins. –Chinese Proverb

 - Express the oil from the peel of an organic, un-waxed Italian Amalfi Coast lemon over the top and then drop in as garnish

-- House rule–maximum 2 drinks only
+- House rule–maximum 2 drinks allowed

 - Served with olives and snacks on the side